Pjai1/design-and-arch-examples-node/patterns/creational/factory/README.md

 - Provides a single point of control for object creation
 - Promotes loose coupling between client code and concrete implementations

-## When to Use
+## Considerations

-- When you need to create different types of objects that share a common interface
+- Can lead to a large number of classes
-- When the exact type of object needed isn't known until runtime
+- May be overkill for simple object creation
-- When you want to encapsulate the object creation logic
+- Can make the code more complex
-- When you want to make it easy to add new types of objects
+- May violate the Open/Closed Principle if not designed carefully